wehappit/nsequence/README.md

 - `initial_index`: The starting index for the sequence.
 This parameter is ignored if `indexing_func` is provided, as the initial index will then be derived from the indexing function.

+#### Raises
+- `ArityMismatchError`: Raised if the provided function does not accept exactly one argument.
+- `TypeError`: Raised if the provided argument is not a callable function.

 ### `nth_term`
 Compute the sequence term at the given position